ApolloTang/mynote--bash-scripting/contents/redirections/note-on-redirections/the-order-of-redirects-matters-in-bash/README.md

 $ cat file.txt
 some message
 ```
 Only the `stdout` is streamed into this file.
-The following diagram illustare the file descriptor for this study:
+The following diagram illustrates the file descriptor for this study:

 ![study2](./assets/study2.png)